What is contextual advertising?

 While it’s hard to argue with results, it’s safe to say that, if you can provide a relevance without creeping your audience out, it’s certainly worth implementing.
 Contextual advertising can accomplish this.
 A user is less likely to feel they’re being followed around by an advertisement if it is related to the content they’re consuming at the moment.
 Even if the ad is following the user around, it’s much less evident when it fits contextually.

-Create effective post-click landing pages for your contextual advertisements
+Create effective landing pages for your contextual advertisements

 With advantages to both methods, the choice between contextual advertising and behavioral advertising isn’t easy to make.
 Luckily, you don’t have to make it.
 Both have a place in the modern digital marketing strategy.
 Behavioral advertising is especially valuable to use on people who have visited your website.

 When it comes to contextual advertising, its value is in relevance combined with reach, safety, affordability, and ease of implementation.
 However, none of these benefits matter if your ad doesn’t eventually result in a conversion.
-And you can’t generate that conversion without an effective post-click landing page.
+And you can’t generate that conversion without an effective landing page.

-Every contextual ad needs its own unique post-click landing page to maintain a level of relevance throughout the campaign.
-Discover how to scale your post-click landing pages with a demo from Instapage.
+Every contextual ad needs its own unique landing page to maintain a level of relevance throughout the campaign.
+Discover how to scale your landing pages with an Instapage 14-day free trial today.